 Join Fleur de Lys in the Scottish harbour town of Mallaig as you begin your adventure into the West Coast of Scotland.
-This cruise is the perfect way to venture out to sea and explore the island of Barra in the Uist Isles.
+This cruise is the perfect way to venture out to sea and explore the Outer Hebrides with a focus on the island of Barra in the Uist Isles.

 - Fully crewed, all-inclusive

 The main focus of this voyage will be to motor out to the Uist isles to explore the island of Barra as long as the weather permits.
 Once you’ve boarded and met your fellow guests and crew, Fleur de Lys will depart Mallaig and will head out into the magnificent Hebrides.
 Although she is less limited by the weather than some of our sailing vessels, guest experience is still at the forefront of Fleur de Lys’ offering.
 With that in mind, your first stop will be the Isle of Rum.

 As long as the weather permits, anchor in the picturesque sheltered waters of Loch Scresort and you can enjoy first delicious meal aboard.
 Rum is a National Nature Reserve and is the largest island, home to the architecturally remarkable Kinloch Castle, and of course some wonderful wildlife.
 The island’s most famous residents are sea eagles (re-introduced in the 1980s), red deer and the hardy Rum ponies.

 An early start will be make for a slightly longer day of motoring to make the crossing over to island of Barra in the Outer Hebrides (please note that if for any reason the weather does not permit a safe crossing, the skipper will provide an alternative route).